Target's 2023 Pride Collection Backlash: The $22 Stock Drop

 Did Target commit or hedge?
 Target committed to the collection at launch and then retreated within three weeks.
 That sequence is the worst possible outcome: it generates the controversy without the long-term brand benefit of holding the position.

 Who made the call to move displays?
-Target’s statement attributed the decision to team member safety concerns.
-If that’s the primary driver, it’s operationally defensible.
-But it didn’t stop the sales decline, and it didn’t prevent the loyalty erosion with supportive customers.
+Target's statement attributed the decision to team member safety concerns.
+If that is the primary driver, it is operationally defensible.
+But it did not stop the sales decline, and it did not prevent the loyalty erosion with supportive customers.

-Measurable cost: A 5.4% comparable sales decline in a quarter where the company cited boycotts as a headwind, combined with inventory write-downs in apparel, is a real cost.
-Target’s retreat didn’t avoid it.
+Measurable cost.
+A 5.4% comparable sales decline in a quarter where the company cited boycotts as a headwind, combined with inventory write-downs in apparel, is a real cost.
+Target's retreat did not avoid it.

 Sources